coderSomya/Multiplayer-Websocket/README.md

 HTTP is the foundation of data communication on the World Wide Web.
 It is a protocol used by web browsers and servers to transfer hypertext documents, such as HTML files.

 ## TCP/IP (Transmission Control Protocol/Internet Protocol)
 TCP/IP is a suite of communication protocols used to interconnect network devices on the internet.
 It provides end-to-end communication specifying how data should be packetized, addressed, transmitted, routed, and received.
-Learn more about TCP/IP here.